 Done-for-you response: “I would like time to evaluate this option.
 Please email your current rates and advertising options, your visitor and unique visitor stats (for an online blog or website) or please send me your distribution numbers, distribution locations and the last two issues (for a magazine).
 I’d also like to see the statistics for returning advertisers versus new advertisers for the past year for my city and category.
 Once I evaluate that information, I will be in touch with my decision.
 Thank you for considering my business to advertise.”

 Note: This response buys you time to evaluate whether you have room in your marketing budget to do additional advertising.
 It also gives you real numbers to look at for the amount of traffic or locations for distribution for that particular advertising option.
 Don’t be afraid to say no if it doesn’t fit your target market or if the cost is beyond what you can afford without going into debt.
 Or, if it is a great opportunity for your business and you have the marketing dollars, go for it.
-You will feel confidant that you did your research and consulted your budget before making a decision.
-If you need more advice on evaluating advertising options, Saundra Hadley wrote two fantastic in-depth posts on Think Splendid about evaluating your advertising options: part one and part two.
+You will feel confident that you did your research and consulted your budget before making a decision.

 Situation: You have been approached to help plan a project with other event professionals.
 You don’t think the project is the best fit for your brand or you just don’t have time to add another project to your to-do list.
 Or you need more time to think about whether you want to be involved.